 - Understanding propositions (in, out, under, over, next to, etc.)

-- Expressive use of adjectives such as size, colour, shape, etc.
+- Expressive use of adjectives such as size, color, shape, etc.

 - Expressive use of nouns, verbs, adverbs, etc.